mantoshkumar1/automated-Life/PDFSnapShot/README.md

 ............
 ```
 The **PDF Snapshot** is a Python application that allows you to generate JPEG
-snapshots of each page of a PDF file.
+snapshots of each page of PDF files.

-It iterates over all PDF files in a given directory, including nested subfolders, and
+It can also iterate over all PDF files in given directories, including nested their
-uses the `pdf2image` package to convert PDF pages to JPEG images.
+sub-folders, and uses the `pdf2image` package to convert PDF pages to JPEG images.

 **Notes:**
 1. Each generated JPEG image is named with the original PDF file name and the corresponding page number.
+2. If user does not specify the destination directory path, then the output directory, `pdf-snapshots`,
-2. The output directory, `pdf-snapshots`, is created automatically **within the input directory**.
+is created automatically **within the source directory** of each PDF file.

 ## 2. How Does This Tool Work?
 The provided Python application iterates over all PDF files in a given directory and